-Discover Aiken's Southern Charm!
+Discover Aiken's Southern Charm in this breathtaking fall air!
 While life in general may not look quite the same, we welcome you to the beautiful haven that Aiken is to many.
-In order to extend our Southern hospitality, we have swept our front porches, polished the furniture, sanitized all surfaces and put new safety measures in place.
-We have carefully combed through our practices in an effort to support the safety of our community and visitors alike.
-And, yes, you’ll need masks when visiting.
-From beautiful golf courses to breathtaking gardens and scenes of equestrian life to amazing food and the arts and culture life to unique outdoor excursions, Aiken is the place for a memorable and safe getaway.
+In order to extend our Southern hospitality, we continue put safety measures in place.
+And, yes, you’ll need masks when visiting, but Aiken makes social distancing easy and safe.
+From the beautiful gardens to golf courses to scenes of equestrian life to amazing food and the arts and culture life to unique outdoor excursions, Aiken is the place for a memorable and safe getaway.
 Whether you’re visiting Aiken for the first time or making a return trip, this social distancing itinerary will help you during your stay.

 Voted as one of the best hotels in the world, The Willcox offers southern hospitality at its finest with services that include a salon and spa, an on-site restaurant and bar, poolside dining and a pool for swimming, a market and grocery, and room service.
 Nestled in the heart of downtown Aiken, it is a walking distance to downtown dining, downtown shops and Hitchcock Woods.
 For more secluded atmosphere, stay at one of the nearby cottages.
 The Willcox offers vacation rental options.
 One of the rentals, The Chef’s Cottage, has all of the conveniences of staying at The Willcox alongside the privacy of being in your own home.
 For listing of other places to stay, click here.